cfengine/documentation/reference/promise-types/access.markdown

 #### metatags_exclude

-**Description:** List of [anchored][anchored] regular expressions matching metatags to exclude from reporting.
+**Description:** List of [anchored][anchored] regular expressions matching metatags of classes or vars to exclude from reporting.

 Classes and variables with metatags matching any entry of that list will not be reported to the CFEngine Enterprise server.

 When combined with `metatags_include`, this list is applied to the selected subset.

 [%CFEngine_promise_attribute()%]